imacrayon/alpine-ajax/docs/reference.md

 ```

 Combining `x-load` with events sent from the server provides a powerful pattern you can use to control dependencies and interactions between desperate parts of your interface.
 Instead of updating multiple pieces of a complex page in a singe request, include a single event `script` in any server response and elements on the page will handle updating their own content independently.

+## Loading States

+While an AJAX request is in progress there are a few loading states to be aware of:

+  * If a form submission triggered the request, the form's submit button is automatically disabled, this prevents users from triggering additional network requests by accidentally double clicking the submit button.
+  * During an AJAX request, `aria-busy="true"` is set on all targets of the request.
+This attribute can be used in CSS to provide a loading indicator, check out the [Loading Indicator example](/examples/loading) for more details.